thestriver/100_days_of_code/README.md

 **Project:** Side-Project 2.9

 **Thoughts:** A relief to start working on the main project back.
 Some architectring and css-ing

+Day 24-28
+**Project:** Side-Project 2.10
+**Thoughts:** Worked on the side project dashbaord, landing page and about page throughout the week.
+Just some minor edits and bugs.

 <!--
 [Image]() -->